 Straddling two continents, Turkey is the perfect example of east meets west.
 But, when is the best time to go?

-Turkey experiences four distict seasons, each with their own climactic extremes.
+Turkey experiences four distinct seasons, each with its own climatic extremes.
 Summer, from June to September, is very hot – perfect for soaking up the Turquoise Coastal sun.
 Pack a hat and sunscreen for exploring the heritage sights, or escape the heat by exploring the Grand Bazaar.
 Central Cappadocia tends to be more comfortable at this time of the year and is blanketed in beautiful wildflowers.
 Take in the spectacle with a sunrise hot-air balloon journey, and watch as the golden morning sun hits Güllüdere Vadısı (Rose Valley).

 Summer temperatures in Istanbul average around 28 degrees celsius, while on the southern coast, temperatures hover around 35 degrees in Antalya, 32 degrees in Fethiye, and 31 degrees in Canakkale and the nearby Gallipoli Peninsula.
 In Cappadocia, expect pleasant summer temperatures of 28 degrees.

 Autumn cools Turkey down and becomes much more comfortable for travellers.
 The season's mild to warm temperatures are perfect for exploring ancient sites, and seas are still above 20 degrees celsius.
 If not for the conditions, autumn travel is worth considering for the many events that take place.
 In October, Cappadocia's International Wine Festival kicks off, while Republic Day celebrations take place nation-wide on October 29.